dainst/gazetteer-gnd-mapping/README.md

 ## Fuzzy Matching

-Run the fuzzy matching of meta data and names based on Jarow-Winkler distance, with optional threshold value of the result that has to be reached to be stored in `database.sqlite`:
+Run the fuzzy matching of meta data and names based on Jaro-Winkler distance, with optional threshold value of the result that has to be reached to be stored in `database.sqlite`: